-2. Think of some current aspects of your life that you are happy/grateful about or looking forward to.
+2. Think of some current aspects of your life that you are happy and grateful about or looking forward to.

 3. Affirm to yourself three times (either verbally or mentally) something along the lines of “Today is going to be wonderful and I am going to achieve everything I set my mind to”.

 The first two steps help to put you in a ‘happy place’ mentally which makes the final step easier.